netscaler/netscaler-xds-adaptor/docs/istio-integration/limitations.md

 # Limitations

-Citrix ADC CPX occupies certain ports for internal usage.
-This makes application service running on one of these restricted ports incompatible with the Citrix ADC CPX.
+Citrix ADC CPX reserves some ports for internal usage.
+This reservation makes application service running on one of these restricted ports incompatible with the Citrix ADC CPX.
 The list of ports is mentioned as follows.

 **Restricted Ports**